tkmamp/PC_Singstar/README.md

-# How to get Singstar running on your PC
+# How to play Singstar on your Computer:

 This documentation is complemenatary to and based on [this thread](https://www.reddit.com/r/PCSX2/comments/40ryt9/how_to_play_singstar_on_pcsx2/).
 I found some things hard to figure out, so I decided to make a more detailed tutorial.